 ‘Painsley – A History of Cresswell’s Roman Catholic Community’ (1973, reprinted 2005) by Fr Philip Bailey SCJ.
 This booklet is now out of print, but St Mary’s Church, where Fr Bailey was priest for a stint, hope to reprint it one day.
 A shortened version can be found on the web – click here (opens as pdf).

 ‘World War Two in Draycott Parish’ by Barry Phillips (2000)

-A fuller list of books about the area can be found in Matthew Pointon’s book.
+A fuller list of books about the area can be found in the appendix of Matthew Pointon’s book.

 If you have comments about the history of Draycott-in-the-Moors, Draycott Cross, Newton, Cresswell or Totmonslow, please use the message box at the bottom of the page.